Grievance Procedure Fill out the template

 What are the prerequisites of a grievance procedure?

-If an employer formally recognises a trade union or staff association, they may wish to consult and agree the terms of the procedure document with them.
-Where a collective agreement is in place between the employer and the relevant union or association this may be a legal requirement to consult with them about the procedure document.
+If an employer formally recognises a trade union or staff association, they may wish to consult and agree on the terms of the procedure document with them.
+Where a collective agreement* is in place between the employer and the relevant union or association this may be a legal requirement to consult with them about the procedure document.

 The grievance procedure will apply to employees only and not any volunteers or other service providers connected to the employer.